 The importance of context for price discounts

-First, you have to consider the source of volume for those extra 100 sales you get.
+First, you there’s the source of volume for those extra sales.

 If those units go to existing regular users, who just buy more at the lower price, you’ll find the month after the promotion, those regular buyers don’t buy again.
 They’ve still got the units from the previous month.

-In the grocery business, this is often called “pantry fill”, so people buying two items at a discount, and then not buying again until they need to.
+In the grocery business, this is often called “pantry fill”.
+People buying 2 items at a discount, and then not buying again until they need to.
 This could result in a lot less sales and profit the next month, and an overall net loss, even under Scenario 1 above.